Mesoamerican pyramids: Maya pyramids

 The Maya are a people of southern Mexico and northern Central America (Guatemala, Belize, western Honduras, and El Salvador).

 Archaeological evidence shows that by the Preclassic Maya (1000 B.C., approximately 3,000 years ago) they were building pyramidal-plaza ceremonial architecture.
 The earliest monuments consisted of simple burial mounds, the precursors to the spectacular stepped pyramids from the Terminal Pre-classic period and beyond.

+Mayan temples have a pyramid-like structure.

 These pyramids relied on intricate carved stone in order to create a stair-stepped design.
 Many of these structures featured a top platform upon which a smaller dedicatory building was constructed, associated with a particular Maya deity.
 Maya pyramid-like structures were also erected to serve as a place of interment for powerful rulers.
 Maya pyramidal structures occur in a great variety of forms and functions, bounded by regional and periodical differences.

 Olmecs

 The Olmecs were an ancient group of indigenous peoples that occupied territory in Mesoamerica stretching from Veracruz to Tabasco around 1300-400 BCE.

 The Olmec Great Pyramid of La Venta is argued to be one of the earliest and most complex settlement and ceremonial sites that can be found amongst Mesoamerican civilizations.